 Given the divergence of uses for the above buildings the criteria can change considerably.
 More information found here.

 What do we test and why?

-The building is tested in line with existing standards and guidelines (BB93, HTM08-01) etc. Credits are awarded for passing the various elements shown in tables 19 – 24 of Hea 05 along with compliance notes and methodology.
+Credits are awarded for passing the various elements shown in tables 19 – 24 of the Hea 05 documentation along with compliance notes and methodology.

-Once enough credits have been acquired (assessed by a BREEAM approved independent assessor) a BREEAM certification is awarded based on a ratings system which is reflected by stars shown on the awarded certificate.
+Once enough credits have been acquired (assessed by a BREEAM approved independent assessor) a BREEAM certification is awarded.
+This is based on a ratings system which is reflected by stars shown on the awarded certificate.
 The ratings range from acceptable to pass, good, very good, excellent and the top rating of outstanding.

 Buildings are tested using existing methodology, however BREEAM requirements need performance levels to exceed the minimum expectations.

 In essence a building under going pre-completion testing (see sound insulation testing) can achieve BREEAM requirements.
 Meeting the higher levels of accreditation requires additional planning and design at early stages of a project.